 Do you remember the iconic Jaws cast?
 Steven Spielberg’s timeless masterpiece, Jaws, has scared generations into staying out of the water.
-Arguably the biggest star of this thriller is the mechanical shark, aka Jaws, but oddly enough the shark only has 4 minutes of screen time!
+Arguably the biggest star of this thriller is the mechanical shark, aka Jaws, but oddly enough the shark only has four minutes of screen time!
 Can you believe that?
-For most of the movie, all the audience sees is Jaws’s infamous fin ominously cruising just above the waterline.
+For most of the movie, all the audience sees is Jaws’ infamous fin ominously cruising just above the waterline.
 Although in the end, you do get a pretty good look at him as he is chomping away at the boat.
-Yeah, I think a bigger boat would have definitely come in handy.
+Yeah, it seems that a bigger boat would have definitely come in handy.

-And who could forget the score?
-A remarkably simple yet deeply impactful composition consisting of basically 2 notes, E and F. Even people who haven’t seen the movie know what’s up when they hear the impending music.
-Yes, Jaws is widely considered to be one of the greatest films of all time, Still scaring audiences decades after its release.
+And who could forget the score by John Williams?
+A remarkably simple yet deeply impactful composition consisting of basically two notes, E and F. Even people who haven’t seen the movie know what’s up when they hear the impending music.
+Yes, Jaws is widely considered to be one of the greatest films of all time, still scaring audiences decades after its release.
 Today we are looking back at the legendary cast that made this amazing film the timeless classic that it is.
-Let’s check it out…

 All hail the chief.
 While Roy’s acting career actually began in 1951, he really soared to fame with the 1975 thriller Jaws.
 Given the success of the first film, he would go on to star in its sequel, Jaws 2, as well.
 But Jaws is not the only classic film Roy took part in.
-He also starred in The French Connection alongside Gene Hackman which won a whole slew of Oscars including Best Film Editing, Best Adapted Screenplay, Best Actor, going to Hackman, and Best Director!
+He also starred in The French Connection alongside Gene Hackman, which won a whole slew of Oscars, including Best Picture, Best Film Editing, Best Adapted Screenplay, Best Actor (Hackman, and Best Director!
 Scheider was nominated for Best Supporting Actor but lost to Ben Johnson’s performance in The Last Picture Show.
-That’s okay, it’s an honor just to be nominated.
+That’s okay, it’s an honor just to be nominated, right?

-In his later years, he did a few episodes of the 2002 TV series, Third Watch, and finished his career with roles in smaller movies B-rated action flicks.
-Overall, he was nominated for two Academy Awards, The French Connection, and 1979’s All That Jazz.
+In his later years, he did a few episodes of the 2002 TV series Third Watch, and finished his career with roles in smaller B-rated action flicks.
+Overall, he was nominated for two Academy Awards, the one for The French Connection, and 1979’s All That Jazz.
 Sadly, Scheider passed away in 2008 at the age of 75 after a battle with cancer.
 We’ll always remember him as ‘Chief’ though.
 And, of course, his epic delivery of one of the best movie lines of all time: “You’re gonna need a bigger boat.”

 2. Robert Shaw (Quint)